TTTTMMMM/chairLocations/README.md

 2. Saw wood down to size
 3. Split wood
 4. Change oil in truck
-5. Submit FSAFEDS claim for wisdom teeth removal
-6. Change air filter in A/C.
+5. Change air filter in A/C.

 ---